8lane/react-beyond-tech-test/README.md

 * Built in a TDD style (test first) using Jest & Enzyme
 * Only the functional requirements/tasks have been completed
+* Follows the React container/component pattern.
+Higher order functions / business logic handled in the containers whilst components are dumb/stateless
 * Markup follows the BEM CSS pattern
 * No styling - Responsive design is an area I'm highly experienced in.
 I've lead various custom greenfield responsive build projects as well as iterative piece by piece responsive build projects over the years.
 * No pagination added.
 See my NPM package on something which I would have liked to implement [here](https://github.com/tctc91/react-infinite-scroll-waypoint)